Tutorial

 I will create a minimum context module for this.
 The only thing I need is the change task functionality, because I am going to build a changeset that is used for the actual form.

-# lib/tutorial/todo.ex
+# lib/my_app/todo.ex

-defmodule Tutorial.Todo do
+defmodule MyApp.Todo do

 @moduledoc """